Learn API Testing - Complete Tutorial with Video

 2. Cost Reduction

 In the world of software development, time is money.
-By accelerating the testing process and streamlining it with API testing, you’re effectively reducing testing costs.
+You’re effectively reducing testing costs by accelerating the testing process and streamlining it with API testing.
 With fewer resources required for testing, your organization can allocate resources more efficiently and effectively, ultimately saving valuable budgetary resources.

 3. Language Independence

 API testing breaks down language barriers.
-Unlike some testing methods that depend on specific programming languages or technologies, API testing is language-independent.
-This means you can test APIs built with different technologies or languages without the need for a deep understanding of each language.
+API testing is language-independent, unlike some testing methods that depend on specific programming languages or technologies.
+This means you can test APIs built with different technologies or languages without a deep understanding of each language.
 This flexibility is a significant advantage in today’s multilingual software landscape.

 4. Core Functionality Testing